Job Title: ASSISTANT PROPERTY MANAGER

 Minimum Qualifications (Education/Experience)

-Associates Degree or higher is required.
-In addition, 3 years of experience in housing management is required, but an equivalent combination of housing and non-housing training and experience which provides the required skills, knowledge, abilities, including proficient use of computers in maintaining records, to perform the essential functions of the position may be considered when evaluating the minimum experience requirement.
+An Associates’ Degree from an accredited college or university and 2 years of full-time housing management experience is preferred.
+A combination of housing and non-housing training and experience which provides the required skills, knowledge, abilities, including proficient use of computers in maintaining records, to perform the essential functions of the position may be considered when evaluating the minimum experience requirement.
 In lieu of an Associates’ Degree, candidates possessing a high school diploma or GED who have 4 years of full-time housing management experience will be considered.

 The Assistant Property Manager must have and maintain a valid State of Michigan Driver’s License, be bondable and insurable, be capable of obtaining federal, State of Michigan and City of Detroit Police Department criminal investigation clearances, and be able to pass a drug screening test administered by DHC or its appointed designee.